A Unicorn in Monoceros: the $3M_\odot$ dark companion to the bright, nearby red giant V723 Mon is a non-interacting, mass-gap black hole candidate: The Nature of the Dark Companion

 We next consider all the possible scenarios for the composition of the companion, with Table~\ref{tab:scenarios} providing a summary.
 If the companion is a single object, the options are a star, a white dwarf (WD), a neutron star (NS) or a black hole (BH).
 A star is ruled out by the eclipse and SED limits from \S\ref{section:limits}, with $M_{\rm comp} < 0.8 M_\odot$ based on the lack of eclipses.
 A WD is ruled out because its mass would exceed the Chandrasekhar mass limit of $1.4 M_\odot$.
-A NS is technically possible, since a companion mass of $M_{\rm comp}\simeq2.91~M_\odot$ is still slightly less than the maximum passable mass of a neutron star ($M\sim3~M_\odot$; \citealt{Lattimer2001}).
-However, the mass is well above the maximum observed masses of $M\simeq2.01\pm0.04~M_\odot$ and $M\simeq2.14_{-0.09}^{+0.10}~M_\odot$ found for the neutron stars PSR J0348+0432 and MSP J0740+6620, respectively \citep{2013Sci...340..448A, Cromartie2020}, so we view a NS as unlikely.
+A NS is unlikely, since a companion mass of $M_{\rm comp}\simeq3.04~M_\odot$ is still slightly larger than the maximum passable mass of a neutron star ($M\sim3~M_\odot$; \citealt{Lattimer2001}).
+Additionally, the mass is well above the maximum observed masses of $M\simeq2.01\pm0.04~M_\odot$ and $M\simeq2.14_{-0.09}^{+0.10}~M_\odot$ found for the neutron stars PSR J0348+0432 and MSP J0740+6620, respectively \citep{2013Sci...340..448A, Cromartie2020}.
 The mass of the dark companion is slightly larger than the $M\simeq2.59_{-0.08}^{+0.09}~M_\odot$ mass-gap compact object in the LIGO/VIRGO gravitational wave merger event GW190814 \citep{Abbott2020}, and it is comparable in mass to the $M_{\rm BH}\simeq3.3_{-0.7}^{+2.8}~M_\odot$ non-interacting black hole identified around the red giant 2MASS~J05215658+4359220 by \citet{Thompson2019}.
 The mass estimates for V723~Mon, due to its ellipsoidal variability, are much tighter than for 2MASS~J05215658+4359220.
 Thus, the simplest explanation of observed V723~Mon system properties is that the binary companion is a black hole near the lower end of the mass gap.

 There are many more possible scenarios if the companion is a binary.
 The orbit of such a binary has to be fairly compact (see Appendix \ref{app:tertiary}), but not too compact, or the system would merge too rapidly (see below).
 While a single phase of common envelope evolution can likely lead to the simple binary models, any of these triple solutions likely requires a more complex evolutionary pathway which we will not attempt to explore here.
 Based on our analyses in $\S$\ref{section:limits}, the dark companion cannot be a stellar binary given that the two star mass limit is $M_{\rm binary}<1.5~M_\odot$ from the eclipse constraints (Figure \ref{fig:llimit}).
 The companion must contain at least one compact object.